hougesen/blame-me.nvim/README.md

 ## Usage

 blame-me.nvim _should_ work out of the box.
-Simply install the using your package manager of choice:
+Simply install it using your package manager of choice:

 ### Lazy